LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/tu-chica-perfecta.md

 amigo,

-podría describir
+podría describirla

-este arquetipo,
+pero este arquetipo,

-pero no le haría justicia
+no le haría justicia

 a la chica de tus sueños.